In pictures: Queen Elizabeth II's state funeral

 Among the notable monuments and royal residences the procession passed were Clarence House, St James’s Palace, Cenotaph war memorial and Buckingham Palace.
 All along the journey to Wellington Arch, the Big Ben tolled at 60-second intervals.

-The Queen’s coffin was transferred from the state gun carriage to the state hearse at the Wellington Arch, from where it continued towards Windsor Castle 40 kilometres away for the burial in the Royal Vault at St. George’s Chapel, where lie in rest many other royals, including the Queen’s husband Prince Philip.
+The Queen’s coffin was transferred from the state gun carriage to the state hearse at the Wellington Arch.
+It was carried to Windsor Castle 40 kilometres away, where the procession took the Long Walk — a 4.8 km picturesque avenue leading to the castle.
+Hundreds of thousands lined up on both sides of the Long Walk to catch the last glimpse of their beloved Queen.

+The coffin was taken inside St. George’s Chapel at the castle, where a Committal Service was held.
+Following the Service the Queen’s coffin was lowered in the Royal Vault, where she would rest with other royals including her husband Prince Philip.

 The Queen’s final journey